dethstruck/Tridakta/readme.md

 # Tridakta 🎛️🖥️

-**Tridakta** is a sleek web app to help you manage your 3D printer filament stock 📦, track expenses 💸, and get real-time insights through an intuitive dashboard 📊.
+**Tridakta** is a web app to help you manage your 3D printer filament stock 📦, track expenses 💸, and get real-time insights through an intuitive dashboard 📊.
 Perfect for makers, hobbyists, and professionals who want to keep their 3D printing workflow smooth and organized! 🚀

 ---